BillGibsonDev/Swatter-Client/README.md

 ### User Requests

-Requests require an Authorization header to be sent with most API calls, excluding login and sign up functions.
+Requests require an Authorization header with a valid token to be sent with most API calls, excluding login and sign up functions.

 #### A Sample Request May Look Like:
 ```